yankai364/Pirate-Dash-360-Tutorial/readme.md

 </details>

-### g.
+### 4.7.
 Shifting the Pirate from One Tile to Another

 After swapping tiles, the player is confident that the route to the treasure is created.
 But before starting the game, we have to work on the game mechanics after the game starts.